uber/logtron/README.md

-`options.kafka` is an optional object, if you want the kafka backend enabled you should set this to an object containing a `"leafHost"` and `"leafPort"` key.
+`options.kafka` is an optional object, if you want the kafka backend enabled you should set this to an object containing a `"proxyHost"` and `"proxyPort"` key.

-`options.kafka.leafHost` should be a string and is the hostname of the kafka server to write to.
+`options.kafka.proxyHost` should be a string and is the hostname of the kafka REST proxy server to write to.

-`options.kafka.leafPort` should be a port and is the port of the kafka server to write to.
+`options.kafka.proxyPort` should be a port and is the port of the kafka REST proxy server to write to.

 #### `options.console`